Using the Cash Drawer

 Issue Effect Prevention

-Change miscounted Short Count change back to customer
+Change miscounted Cash short Count change back to customer

 Movement not recorded Either Record all movements immediately